micmejia/bible-dump/AMPC/Philippians/Phil 2.md

-Even if [my lifeblood] must be poured out as a libation on the sacrificial offering of your faith [to God], still I am glad [to do it] and [^n]congratulate you all on [your share in] it.
+Even if [my lifeblood] must be poured out as a libation on the sacrificial offering of your faith [to God], still I am glad [to do it] and congratulate you all on [your share in] it.